steint23/a2j-kommunikationsplattform/doc/adr/0002-how-is-the-user-interface-built.md

 - React components have been tested by a copy/paste and adjust approach.
 Copied from the related GitHub project [components](https://github.com/digitalservicebund/a2j-rechtsantragstelle/tree/main/app/components) folder.
 - Usage: The tested React components (Checkbox related ones) haven't been adjusted in regards to its markup or layout as both are well coded and in sync with the latest DigitalService Design System ([Angie](https://github.com/digitalservicebund/angie)).
 This also applies to the topic of accessibility.
-- It was not easy to use a component instantly, because of imported helper and service functions (e.g. `import { useStringField } from "~/services/validation/useStringField"`) that needed to be refactored into a shared utils folder before the `<Checkbox />` component could render.
+- It was not easy to use a component instantly, because of imported helper and service functions within the Checkbox component (e.g. `import { useStringField } from "~/services/validation/useStringField"`) that needed to be refactored into a shared utils folder before the `<Checkbox />` component could render.
   - If we decide to use A2J components, we need to refactor such functionalities for its usage within our codebase or a shared component library.
 For a better understanding of this, please have a look at the test integration [here](https://github.com/digitalservicebund/a2j-kommunikationsplattform/pull/166/files#diff-9074d64f6adde9ac3649cdc155b9345e4183a45a65d810a8a6475235c798725c) and start with the Checkbox related needed imports and comments in regards to the `useStringField()` usage.
   - The Checkbox component could benefit from an optional `onChange` handler, to enable Reacts controlled input option.
 - The rendered markup is slim and clean: